 “If you don’t get paid by insurance companies, how much will you charge us?”

-Remember, our mission is to SAVE you money.
+Remember, our mission is to SAVE businesses money.
 Our intellectual property helps you optimize spend (remember the $1 Trillion wasted every year?) and improve your bottom-line.
-Here’s what we can always guarantee — your savings will out-perform fee 3:1, and our revenue will always be fully transparent to you, our valued client.
+Here’s what we can always guarantee — your savings will out-perform fee 3:1, and our revenue will always be contractually transparent to you, our valued client.
 No commission grabs or year-end kickbacks from insurers — nada, zilch, nothing.

 Although we have our recommended process, we understand that every Client is unique, and we often need to mold our process to fit the needs of an organization.